Rushalishetty/Machine-Learning-for-Healthcare-Analytics-Projects/README.md

 ## What is this book about?

 This book covers the following exciting features:
-* Explore super imaging and natural language processing (NLP) to classify DNA sequencing
+* Explore super imaging and natural language processing (NLP) to classify DNA sequencing.
-* Detect cancer based on the cell information provided to the SVM
+* Detect cancer based on the cell information provided to the SVM.
-* Apply supervised learning techniques to diagnose autism spectrum disorder (ASD)
+* Apply supervised learning techniques to diagnose autism spectrum disorder (ASD).
-* Implement a deep learning grid and deep neural networks for detecting diabetes
+* Implement a deep learning grid and deep neural networks for detecting diabetes .
-* Analyze data from blood pressure, heart rate, and cholesterol level tests using neural networks
+* Analyze data from blood pressure, heart rate, and cholesterol level tests using neural networks .
-* Use ML algorithms to detect autistic disorders
+* Use ML algorithms to detect autistic disorders .

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1789536596) today!